techmyth/techmyth.github.io/content/posts/vcheck-health-accessment.en.md

 {{< /collapse >}}

 After setting up the initial configuration we can start running the main script of the tool using the `vCheck.ps1 -Outputpath` command.
 The `Outputpath` option allows us to set where the report will be saved.
 When you run the command it will ask you for the vCenter login credentials.
-In my case I used the default administrator account but it is recommended to use an account with read-only privileges.
+In my case I used the default administrator account, but it is recommended to use an account with read-only privileges.

 ```powershell
 PS /home/blabla/vCheck> ./vCheck.ps1 -Outputpath vcheck-reports/